jeffshurtliff/khoros/docs/index.rst

 ###############################
 Khoros Community Python Library
 ###############################
-Welcome to the official documentation for the Khoros Community Python Library.
+Welcome to the official documentation for the
+`Khoros Community Python library <https://pypi.org/project/khoros>`_.

 *****************
 Table of Contents